zdoryk/Data-warehousing-project/README.md

 So there are my main goals for this phase:
 - Implement Data Warehouse.
-- Visualize user questions from phase 1, perform analysis of these questions.
+- Visualize user questions from phase 1, perform analysis of these questions and make some conclusions.
-- Make some conclusions.

 In addition to these main goals, I have done additional work, which will be discussed in the future.